-There are a few interactions that are common to dashboards and charts.
+A few interactions are common to dashboards and charts.
 You can isolate sources and share shortened URLs.
 These are available in the action buttons at the bottom right of a dashboard or chart:

 Isolating Sources and Series

-When looking at charts, you may want to investigate a particular source or series further.
+When looking at charts, you can investigate a particular source or series further.
 Charts and dashboards have a couple of ways to do this.

-To isolate one or more sources use the Highlight Sources fly-out.
-To use the fly-out:
+To isolate one or more sources use the Highlight Sources fly-out:

 Hover over the magnifying lens icon .
 The fly-out displays.